-Starting in Fall 2011, all incoming Tandon freshmen and new transfer students receive a clicker device and ResposneWare license at the beginning of the semester and register it for use in their courses.
+All incoming Tandon undergraduates receive a clicker device and ResponseWare license at the beginning of the semester and register it for use in their courses.

 New students who have not picked up their clickers by the first day of class should be instructed to bring their student ID and class schedule to the FITL Center in LC 444 to pick up their clicker and activate their license.

 Clickers are available for loan to graduate or non-Tandon students who are registered in these courses.
 These students should be advised by their instructor to inquire at the FITL Center about a clicker loan.

 The SRS can also be used in higher-level courses or events.
 After attending an initial consultation or training with FITL, you can borrow a loaner packet containing one receiver and clickers for your students from Media Support Services for an entire semester or one-off use.
 Media Support Services is located in JAB 776.